-The autumn term has been a extremely busy one.
-We have enjoyed Forest School sessions with Reception Class children, year three Children's University club and a parent child session, which we hope will continue in 2018/19.
+Previously we have enjoyed Forest School sessions with Reception Class children, year three Children's University club and a parent child session, which we hope will continue in 2018/19.

-Some of the children in Reception have already enjoy sessions to promote writing outdoors, team work and perseverance
+Children in Reception will enjoy sessions to promote writing outdoors, team work and perseverance

-Children's university saw children take part in sessions including, outdoor art, using tools safely and fire lighting.
+Children's university (Spring term) will focus on children taking part in sessions including, outdoor art, using tools safely and fire lighting.

 As many of you are aware, St. Christopher’s has been offering and developing Forest School sessions to support children’s learning, over the past few years.
 Forest school is the name for an approach to educating children in an outdoor environment.
 Work will support many aspects of the Early Years Curriculum (EYFS) and will have a strong emphasis on raising all children’s self-esteem and independence.